Geoff Schwartz’s best bets for Week 4 of the NFL season

 Indianapolis Colts (-1) over Houston Texans

 Lots of people seem to like Houston in this spot and I don’t at all.
-They have one of the worst offensive lines in football going on the road to a division opponent and I just can’t back it.
+They have one of the worst offensive lines in football going on the road to a division opponent, and I just can’t back it.

 So far, Deshaun Watson hasn’t looked like himself, and yes, I guess he can get back on track this week.
 But beyond not “looking like himself,” the offense has looked stale.
-They haven’t been as creative as usual and maybe it’s too hide Watson and that offensive line.
+They haven’t been as creative as usual and maybe it’s to hide Watson and that offensive line.
 I also love the Colts defense and how fast they play.
-They are one of the best tackling teams in the league as well, and I think it shut downs the Texans offense.
+They are one of the best tackling teams in the league as well, and I think that defense shuts down the Texans offense.

-If we flip sides, the issues is clearly the Colts blocking JJ Watt, who seems to be back after his 3 sack performance last week.
+If we flip sides, the issue is clearly the Colts blocking J.J.
+Watt, who seems to be back after his three-sack performance last week.
 However, the Colts have blocked Watt decently well compared to his other division opponents, just under one a game.
-While Andrew Luck is still getting back in shape, he keeps improving each week and he’s back home, where he’s traditional played better than on the road
+While Andrew Luck is still getting back in shape, he keeps improving each week and he’s back home, where he’s traditionally played better than on the road.

 Arizona Cardinals (+3) over Seattle Seahawks

 The Cardinals you say?
 Yes, the 0-3 Cardinals.
-Home dogs this season are 10-4 against the spread and it feels like this is a great spot to grab a home dog against a huge public backing in Seattle.
+Home dogs this season are 10-4 against the spread, and it feels like this is a great spot to grab a home dog against a huge public backing in Seattle.
 With Josh Rosen starting, we have to throw out everything we know about the Cardinals offense.

-So lets focus on their defense.
-It’s middle of the road in DVOA, clocking in at 14th.
+So let’s focus on their defense.
+The Cardinals are middle of the road in DVOA, clocking in at 14th.
 However, they are sixth in adjusted sack rate and have 39 pressures this season.
-They are facing a Seahawks offensive line that isn’t very good They are 31st in DVOA and 28th in run blocking.
-Overall their offense is 26th in DVOA.
+They are facing a Seahawks offensive line that isn’t very good — 31st in DVOA and 28th in run blocking.
+Overall, their offense is 26th in DVOA.

 New York Jets under team total 14.5 -120 @ Jacksonville Jaguars

 Pretty simple one for me.
 The New York Jets travel with a rookie quarterback to Jacksonville to face that defense.
-The Jaguars defense is only allowing 14.7 yards per game and unless the Jets magically figure out a passing game plan that includes downfield passes, they can’t screen their way to scoring points here.
+The Jaguars defense is only allowing 14.7 points per game, and unless the Jets magically figure out a passing game plan that includes downfield passes, they can’t screen their way to scoring points here.

 Loading comments...